campus-clubhouse/campus-clubhouse.github.io/index.md

 ## Overview

-UH Mānoa has over 200 student clubs, both official and unofficial.
+The Problem: UH Mānoa has over 200 student clubs, both official and unofficial.
 However, there is no centralized and easy way for students to discover and engage with these organizations.

-Campus Clubhouse solves this by providing a streamlined platform where students can explore, connect, and participate in campus life.
+The Solution: Campus Clubhouse solves this by providing a streamlined platform where students can explore, connect, and participate in campus life.
+It aims to create a directory where one can find any club they might want to look into and find out any relevant information about those clubs.

 Features include: